Concrete Hardness Guide for Choosing Metal Bond Diamonds

 This matters because bond hardness controls how quickly fresh diamonds are exposed during grinding.
 If the bond is too soft for the slab, the tool can wear too fast.
 If the bond is too hard for the slab, the tool may glaze, cut slowly, and leave an inconsistent scratch pattern.

-A practical rule used on many jobs is simple.
-Soft concrete usually needs a harder bond.
-Hard concrete usually needs a softer bond.
-Medium bond is often the starting point when slab hardness is uncertain, but it is not always the best final answer.
+A practical jobsite rule is simple: soft concrete usually needs a harder bond, and hard concrete usually needs a softer bond.
+Medium bond can be a safe starting point when the slab is unknown, but the first test pass should decide whether to stay there or adjust.

 Start by looking at the floor condition and the job goal.
 If the slab is hard and dense, you usually need a softer bond to keep the tool open and cutting.
 If the slab is soft, abrasive, or sandy, you usually need a harder bond to avoid excessive wear.
 If your first cut is only for scratch refinement or light cleanup, your bond and grit choice may be different from a heavy opening pass.